MicrosoftDocs/visualstudio-docs/connected-environment/get-started-nodejs-04.md

 ## An Even Faster Development Flow with Nodemon
 *Nodemon* is a popular tool that Node.js developers use for rapid development - instead of manually restarting the Node process each time a server-side code edit is made, developers will often configure their Node project to have *nodemon* monitor file changes and automatically restart the server process.
 In this style of working, the developer just refreshes their browser after making a code edit.

-Connected Environment's intent is for you to be able to use the same, productive development workflow that you have when doing development locally.
+Connected Environment's intent is for you to be able to use the same, productive development workflows you employ when developing locally.
 To illustrate this, the sample `webfrontend` project was configured to use *nodemon* (it is configured as a `devDependency` in `package.json`).
 Connected Environment detects this when its VS Code extension is used to generate debug assets (in `.vscode/launch.json`), and generates a second launch option: **Attach (VSCE)**.

 Try the following:
 1. Stop the VS Code debugger.